Family Questions Montgomery Police for Fatally Shooting 21-Year-old at McDonald's

 An officer on the radio can be heard saying, "He's sitting in the car.
 Gun is on the passenger seat.
 I'm backing up.
 He's unresponsive."

-Ryan's father, Paul Leroux, told News4 that his son was in a bad place.
-He had a mental health issue and had lost his job, grandmother and long-time girlfriend.
-Ryan was living out of his car and recently legally bought a gun for his own protection.
+Ryan's father, Paul Leroux, told News4 his son was in a bad place.
+He had a mental health issue and had lost his job, grandmother and longtime girlfriend.
+Ryan was living out of his car and had recently bought a gun legally, for his own protection.

 Paul Leroux said he reviewed some of the police video and didn’t see a gun in his son’s hand.

 “We are conducting an independent investigation and that will be reviewed by the state’s attorney’s office.
-That will decide if the actions were justified by the officers," said Carmen Facciolo, the civilian assistant chief of Montgomery County.
+That will decide if the actions were justified by the officers," said Carmen Facciolo, the police department's new civilian assistant chief.